tmannel/admin_assistant/README.md

 ## Installation
 Install pre-requisite visualization apps on search heads or search head cluster:
 - Sankey Diagram
-- Timeline Viz
-- Punchcard
-- Parallel Coordinates Diagram

-Install on Splunk search heads.
+Install on Splunk monitoring console and/or search heads.
 No knowledge objects other than views are required for Admin Assistant.
 Two Options are available:

 - Install using git into the apps directory: